shipyardapp/Shipyard-Documentation/docs/reference/blueprints/blueprint-library/blueprint-library-overview.md

 ## Free Blueprints
 A portion of our Blueprints are 100% free, never incurring [billable runtime](../../../faqs/plans/billable-runtime.md).
 These Blueprints are marked with "Trigger" in the name and are labeled in the application as "Free".

 For example, you may run a job on an external service like dbt Cloud, a process that could take multiple hours to finish.
-The majority of runtime in these instances is spent waiting for the external service to finish running the job, rather than actively processing data on our platform.
-Rather than charging customers for this "wait time", we choose to make these Blueprints free because the primary function is orchestrating the external service to run a job.
+The majority of runtime in these instances is spent waiting for the external service to finish running the job rather than actively processing data on our platform.
+Instead of charging customers for this "wait time", we choose to make these Blueprints free because their primary function is orchestrating the external service to run a job.

 Our definition of Free Blueprints is always evolving.
 If there's ever a Blueprint you feel meets this condition that isn't classified as free, please reach out to support.